Ian McKellen: Early life and education

 McKellen was born on 25 May 1939 in Burnley, Lancashire, the son of Margery Lois (née Sutcliffe) and Denis Murray McKellen.
 He was their second child, with a sister, Jean, five years his senior.
-Shortly before the outbreak of the Second World War in September 1939, his family moved to Wigan.
+At four months old, shortly before the outbreak of the Second World War in September 1939, his family moved to Wigan.
 They lived there until Ian was twelve years old, before relocating to Bolton in 1951 after his father had been promoted.
 The experience of living through the war as a young child had a lasting impact on him, and he later said that "only after peace resumed ... did I realise that war wasn't normal".
 When an interviewer remarked that he seemed quite calm in the aftermath of the 11 September attacks, McKellen said: "Well, darling, you forget—I slept under a steel plate until I was four years old".

 McKellen's father was a civil engineer and lay preacher, and was of Protestant Irish and Scottish descent.
 Both of McKellen's grandfathers were preachers, and his great-great-grandfather, James McKellen, was a "strict, evangelical Protestant minister" in Ballymena, County Antrim.
 His home environment was strongly Christian, but non-orthodox.
 "My upbringing was of low nonconformist Christians who felt that you led the Christian life in part by behaving in a Christian manner to everybody you met".
 When he was 12, his mother died of breast cancer; his father died when he was 25.
 After his coming out as gay to his stepmother, Gladys McKellen, who was a Quaker, he said, "Not only was she not fazed, but as a member of a society which declared its indifference to people's sexuality years back, I think she was just glad for my sake that I wasn't lying any more".
 His great-great-grandfather Robert J. Lowes was an activist and campaigner in the ultimately successful campaign for a Saturday half-holiday in Manchester, the forerunner to the modern five-day work week, thus making Lowes a "grandfather of the modern weekend".